-Three full-time , all with experience in the petroleum industry plus teaching and supervising international students have been hired specifically for the Petroleum Geoscience program.
-Three of the other full-time teaching staff of the Geology Department will contribute to the teaching of some of the courses, as will several Visiting Professors.
-The program also employs a full-time Administrative Assistant and a Computer Systems Administrator.
+All teaching staff, with experience in the petroleum industry plus teaching and supervising international students have been hired specifically for the Petroleum Geoscience program.
+Other full-time teaching staff from the Geology Department will contribute to the teaching of some of the courses, as will several Visiting Professors.

 Professor Dr. John K. Warren